LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     bundle
     ```

-1. Add references to the installed dependencies and Ruby modules
+1. Text editor: Add references to the installed dependencies and Ruby modules

     * add the following to the top of `./get_analytics_data.rb`